-Let’s start by defining exactly what a Green Wall is.
+Let’s start by defining exactly what a Green Wall is and how green walls work.
 A Green Wall is a vertically built structure intentionally covered by vegetation.
-Which goes by many names such as, Green Walls, Live Green Walls, Living Walls, Living Green Walls and Vertical Gardens to name a few.
-They can be exterior structures where climate would dictate the plant choices or interiors of homes or buildings where the amount of light would determine the plant choices.
+Which goes by many names such as Green Walls, Live Green Walls, Living Walls, Living Green Walls, and Vertical Gardens to name a few.
+They can be exterior structures where the climate would dictate the plant choices or interiors of homes or buildings where the amount of light would determine the plant choices.

 - The Tallest Vertical Garden is in Quebec and is 213’ high and spans an area of 2,139 square feet and has 11,000 individual plants.